A Research Roadmap for Augmenting Software Engineering Processes and Software Products with Generative AI: Methodology

 \subsubsection{Awareness - Rapid Literature Reviews}

 When the research focus is well defined and unambiguous, as in our case, rapid literature reviews (RLRs) constitute pragmatic evidence synthesis methods designed to deliver timely and resource-efficient insights compared to full-fledged Systematic Literature Reviews (SLRs) or Systematic Mapping Studies (SMSs)~\cite{cartaxo2018}.
 Unlike SLRs and SMSs, RLRs typically relax some methodological requirements, such as triangulation among multiple researchers and systematic validation of study selection and data extraction steps.
 Instead, these activities are often conducted by one or at most two researchers, which reduces the possibility of cross-checking but allows the review to be completed within a short time frame (usually one or two months).
 Despite this lower degree of formality, prior work in software engineering has shown that RLRs still provide valuable evidence to support decision-making and efficiently characterize emerging research domains~\cite{cartaxo2018, Amalfitano_rapidreview}.
 We adopted this approach because, after the FSE workshop held at the end of June (see Section~\ref{sec:workshop}), only a few months remained to obtain an initial evidence-based overview of the four fundamental forms of \ai{} augmentation in SE.
 Consequently, small teams of one or two authors conducted focused RLRs, each team addressing one fundamental form, and completed the activity within two months.
 This pragmatic choice allowed us to align the literature analysis with the design science process, ensuring that each fundamental form was grounded on an initial evidence base despite the short time frame.
+To provide additional transparency and replicability of the RLR process, we provide open access to the data of our literature reviews~\cite{Zenodo}.